BrunoZell/ask.network/positioning.md

 However, this system also had issues, especially regarding international transactions.
 The **SWIFT** system was established to allow secure and reliable international transactions, but it has been criticized for its centralized control, potential for surveillance, and vulnerability to sanctions and political pressures.

 Despite these advances, the problem of economic inequality has persisted and, according to some analyses, worsened.
-Economist John Angle's work on the Inequality Process, or **Angle Process**, suggests that the increased volume of pairwise transactions may exacerbate wealth inequality over time.
+Economist John Angle's work on the Inequality Process, or **Angle Process**, suggests that the increased volume of pairwise transactions may exacerbate wealth inequality over time, ultimately always resulting in an oligarchy.

 ## Solution